ttswap/ttswap-core/docs/whitepaperv2-en/whitepaper_en.md

 5. Fee Distribution Based on Roles for Everyone
 Fees are distributed based on roles, allowing anyone to become a good investor (liquidity provider), merchant, portal, referrer, user, or platform role, sharing in the platform's growth earnings.

+6. Support Native ETH Exchange and Invest anyone can you native ETH without wrap to swap, invest easily.
 ---

 # 3 Principle of Value Conservation Trading Mode